Cambridge Health Alliance: History

+In 1966 a new partnership was forged between the city of Cambridge, Cambridge City Hospital and Harvard University, in which the hospital became a Harvard Medical School affiliate.
+The partnership was aimed both at rectifying the low quality of care and management issues at the hospital, as well as advancing scientific and medical knowledge, which gave the hospital a targeted academic and pedagogical mission.
+Two years later the hospital opened a new building, symbolizing its newfound culture of academia and increased prestige.
+The Mayor of Cambridge, Walter Sullivan, emphasized the hospital’s importance to Cambridge residents from all economic, racial, and national backgrounds.

+Following its affiliation with Harvard, the Cambridge Hospital began to take on an increasingly activist role within the public health sphere as well.
+Following Jack Geiger’s model of community health action plans and the 1978 Alma Ata Declaration, the Hospital (and Harvard Medical School as a whole) became increasingly intellectually based in the ideas of the health human rights movement.
+Harvard faculty at the City Hospital co-founded Physicians for Human Rights, the Society for General Internal Medicine, the US Preventive Services Task Force, Harvard Community Health Plan, the Harvard Center for Health and Environment, and Physicians for a National Health Program.

 Cambridge Health Alliance (CHA) was created in 1996 when the city-owned Cambridge Hospital merged with private, nonprofit Somerville Hospital.
 In 2001, Hallmark Health sold the Whidden Hospital to Cambridge Health Alliance.
 In 2016, the name of Whidden Hospital was changed to CHA Everett Hospital.
 In 2020, the emergency department at Somerville Hospital became an Urgent Care Center and the name was changed to CHA Somerville Campus.
 The three hospitals were originally founded around the turn of the 20th century.

+In 1998, fifteen years after the establishment of the American Association of Birth Centers (AABC), CHA opened the Cambridge Birth Center on 10 Camelia Avenue as part of its CHA network of care.

 In 2013 Cambridge Health Alliance became affiliated with Beth Israel Deaconess Medical Center.
 In 2014 its physicians joined BIDCO, the Beth Israel Deaconess Care Organization.
 CHA is also an affiliate of the Massachusetts General Hospital for Children.

 Community programs

 The CEO of Cambridge Health Alliance serves as commissioner of public health for the city of Cambridge.
 Since the system was created in 1996, it has operated the Cambridge Public Health Department through a contract with the city.